frostdog1/alpha-better-cw/README.md

 # alpha-better coursework / Small Online e-commerce store
 MERN stack is used to develop this project.
 The purpose is to learn about customer preferences increasingly liklihood of the user staying on the site for longer.
-An E-commerce website is a fitting backdrop for the a/b testing.
+I believe an E-commerce website is a fitting backdrop for the a/b testing to take place.

 The website will follow the design of:
 - user authentication by means of register and login